Nationals vs. Diamondbacks Player Props Betting Odds

 Call Stats

-- Call has three doubles, three home runs, 15 walks and 14 RBI (23 total hits).
-He's also swiped two bases.
+- Alex Call has 23 hits with three doubles, three home runs, 15 walks and 14 RBI.
+He's also stolen two bases.

 Call Recent Games